adampaseltiner/kickstarter-analysis/README_FINAL.md

 ## Results

 ### Analysis of Outcomes Based on Launch Date
-  1. It is quite clear that the summer months of May-Jul (with May being the most succesful) is the best time of year to launch a successful Kickstarter campaign.
+  1. It is quite clear that the summer months of May-Jul (with May yielding the highest number) is the best time of year to launch a successful Kickstarter campaign.
   2. The data for failed campaigns does not seem to vary much according to the time of year, indicating that the problems with those campaigns are most likely related to their goal amounts.

 ![Theater_Outcomes_vs_Launch](https://user-images.githubusercontent.com/82347825/116581141-05e68200-a8e2-11eb-867b-b29fbe21c232.png)

 ### Analysis of Outcomes Based on Goals
-  1. This graph is deceptive, since it does not take the variance data into account: if one were to look at the graph alone and not consider the total number of projects related to each goal range, one would think that campaigns with goals between $35-45k were just as likely to be funded as those with goals of $5000 and under.
+  1. This graph is deceptive, since it does not take the variance data into account: if one were to look at the graph alone and not consider the total number of projects related to each goal range, one would think that outlier campaigns with goals between $35-45k were just as likely to be funded as those with goals of $5000 and under.
 Relying solely upon this graph would be misleading and not as resourceful for Louise as a Box and Whisker plot.

 ![Outcomes_vs_Goals](https://user-images.githubusercontent.com/82347825/116580889-cc157b80-a8e1-11eb-9f2f-fe3be6d64adf.png)

 ### What are some limitations of this dataset?
-  Considering the Kickstarter is a company where backers are given incentives based on the amount of dollars pledged, I think it would be helpful to see what the reward ranges were for each campaign, and also what the rewards were.
+  Considering Kickstarter is a company where backers are given incentives based on the amount of dollars pledged, I think it would be helpful to see what the reward ranges were for each campaign, and also what the rewards actually were.
 Lousie would definitely benefit from being able to get an idea of the types of rewards people were given for the price they were pledging.

 ### What are some other possible tables and/or graphs that we could create?
   I think it would be helpful to chart the success rate of Kickstarter campaigns based on the length of the campaign: does the campaign go only for a few weeks?
 A few months?
 Is there a certain campaign length that indicates the highest rate of success?
 Being able to definitively tell Louise that a "one month long" campaign yields the highest success rate would certainly be beneficial to her planning.